-• The North (Greater Sacramento) Center of Excellence recommends moving forward with developing a new program related to sterile processing technicians.
+The North (Greater Sacramento) Center of Excellence recommends developing new programs and expanding existing ones to meet the demand for psychiatric technicians and aides.

 INTRODUCTION

 The North (Greater Sacramento) Center of Excellence (COE) was asked to provide labor market information for a proposed program at a regional community college.
 This report focuses on the following Standard Occupational Classification (SOC) occupations and codes: